Paing100/VS_Extension_DVD/README.md

 3. The DVD logo will start bouncing around your primary sidebar.

-This fun project was inspired by [VS Code Pets](https://github.com/tonybaloney/vscode-pets?tab=readme-ov-file).
+This project was inspired by [VS Code Pets](https://github.com/tonybaloney/vscode-pets?tab=readme-ov-file).